-Northern Ireland was successful in renewing a derogation for the period 2015-2018.
+Northern Ireland was successful in renewing a derogation for the period 2019-2022.
 This permits the land application of up to 250kg Nitrogen/hectare/year from grazing livestock manure under certain conditions.
 To operate under the derogation, grassland cattle farmers must meet specific criteria and submit an annual application to NIEA.
+All conditions must be met.
+Where conditions are not met, an offence is committed and the controller shall not be eligible for an authorisation the following year.

-The derogation applies in tandem with the NAP Regulations.
+The derogation applies in tandem with the Nutrient Action Programme Regulations.

-Compliance with Nitrates Action Programme (NAP) measures including:
+Compliance with NAP measures including:

 - Nitrogen (N) fertiliser, chemical and organic (including dirty water), must not be allowed to directly or indirectly enter a waterway or water contained in underground strata. - N fertilisers, chemical and organic (with the exception of dirty water), must not be applied to land during the closed spreading periods.
-In addition to the closed spreading periods for chemical nitrogen fertiliser and organic manures, farm yard manure is subject to a closed spreading period from 31 October until 31 January each year.
-There are additional land management requirements on farms that have nitrate derogations. - All N fertilisers, chemical and organic, must be applied in accordance with the land application restrictions as specified in the NAP.
+Closed season for chemical fertilizer starts on 15th September, organic fertilizer closed season starts on 15th October while farm yard manure is subject to a closed spreading period from 31st October.
+All closed season spreading reopens on 1st February the following year.